WebSVG/voronoi/README.md

 * clean way would require ignoring the corresponding site completely and extend the left edges till the small edge is nullified, thus reducing the total number of sides of the cell
 * cell sides expansion only works for bezier cells not for geometric cell
 * therefore, the min edge size filtering is currently disabled until proper small edges expansion is implemented

-# SVG path tesslation area
-* sampling points and check if point inside SVG with `document.elementFromPoint(x, y);`

-## Known Issues
-* tesslation size does not cover the full height
-* edit checkboxes not persisted

 # License
 MIT